 - Ferrets are very peculiar about temperature, so keep that in mind.
 Ferrets are incredibly uncomfortable in the heat, and overheating can even kill them.
 So, keep the air conditions fans on during summer times.
 You can also shift them to a different room if your room is too hot.

 - But, too cold isn’t great either.
-You will need to provide them with hiding holes that protects them from cold air.
+You will need to provide them with hiding holes that protect them from cold air.
 There should be a lot of blankets, but as blankets also freeze sometimes, you can use straws or shredded paper.

 - Keep in mind that, like humans, exercise is crucial for the well-being and to the sleep schedule of ferrets.
 Ferrets must play for at least 4 hrs outside their cage.
 Try to wear them out if you don’t want them to disturb you during the night.